Your expert guide to spending 1 day in Málaga

 ⭐️ Treasure Hunt tour around the city for a fun way to explore Malaga and learn about the city’s past.
 3 hr tour.

-⭐️ If you’re not sure you want to walk around the city all day, take a 3hr historical segway tour of Malaga.
+⭐️ If you’re not sure you want to walk around the city all day, take a 3hr historical segway tour of Malaga

-1 Day in Malaga: Soaking up the ambiance
+Soaking up Málaga’s ambiance

-The heart of Malaga is a deliciously & fabulously confusing warren of plazas and narrow streets to explore and get yourself lost in.
-If you’re using your 1 day in Malaga to explore the heart of the city, do not miss:
+The heart of Málaga is a deliciously & fabulously confusing warren of plazas and narrow streets to explore and get yourself lost in.
+If you’re using your 1 day in Málaga to explore the heart of the city, do not miss:

-Paseo del Parque runs, parallel to Muelle Uno, unsurprisingly through a park.
+Paseo del Parque – Paseo del Parque runs, parallel to Muelle Uno, unsurprisingly through a park.
 It’s a lovely place to take a stroll.
 Before it becomes the Paseo, this road is called the Alameda where we always enjoy an evening walk with Malageños.

 Top Tip: You’ll find a very helpful tourist office here just at the entrance to the park.

-1 Day in Malaga: Picasso and the art scene
+Picasso and the art scene

 As you can imagine, the birthplace of Pablo Picasso is a city full of art galleries and references to the great man.
 There are two Picasso dedicated museums.